loadopoly/Loadopoly-OCR/README.md

 ## About

 GeoGraph Node transforms physical documents, artifacts, and locations into structured, AI-ready training data.
 Using Google's Gemini 2.5 Flash for intelligent extraction, the platform creates rich knowledge graphs, preserves GIS context, and enables fractional data ownership through blockchain technology.

+### Storage Architecture

+**Authenticated Users:**
+- All uploads are automatically stored in Supabase cloud storage
+- Images saved to `corpus-images` storage bucket
+- Metadata persisted in `historical_documents_global` database
+- Assets accessible across devices and sessions
+- Full data portability and export capabilities

+**Unauthenticated Users:**
+- Temporary workspace using browser's IndexedDB
+- Session-only storage (cleared on page refresh/close)
+- Perfect for testing and one-time processing
+- Can optionally contribute assets to global corpus
+- No account required for basic functionality

 ### Use Cases